Fishing in New Jersey

 Bayshore Waterfront Park

-Located in Port Monmouth near Monmouth Cove Marina, Bayshore Waterfront Park offers a unique fishing New Jersey experience.
+Located in Port Monmouth near Monmouth Cove Marina, Bayshore Waterfront Park offers a unique fishing experience.
 This destination allows you to enjoy tidal creeks, miles of beach, dunes, and stunning views across the water.
 The park also provides access to Raritan Bay and a fishing pier.
 You can reel in flounder, bluefish, weakfish, and striped bass when you fish here.

 Where to Fish in New Jersey